SPA 111. Elementary Spanish I. (3 h)

 SPA 303.
 Spanish Conversation.
 (3 h)

 Based on cultural material intended to increase students’ aural skills and oral proficiency by systematically increasing vocabulary and reinforcing command of specific grammatical points.
 Counts toward the major.
 Students whose speaking skills, in the instructor’s judgment, are already advanced, may not enroll.
-P—200-level course or equivalent.
+P—200-level SPA course.

 SPA 304.
 Selected Topics in Spanish Language and Hispanic Culture.
 (3 h)

 Topics vary.
 Offered only in Abroad Programs.
 May be repeated for credit when the topic changes.
-P - 200-level SPA course or equivalent.
+P - 200-level SPA course.

 SPA 309.
 Grammar and Composition.
 (4 h)